wiseman/sirc/README.md

 You can see it in action (try it out!) at [http://heavymetalab.appspot.com/](http://heavymetalab.appspot.com/).

+The front end queries the search index for searches, displays search results, and renders logs for display.

 The home page:

 ![Screenshot of heavymetalab.appspot.com home page](https://github.com/wiseman/sirc/raw/master/screenshots/sirc-home.png "Home page")